 If the introspection query was successfully sent, what could possibly be rejecting our access to GraphiQL Explorer?
 Let's continue to explore the Developer Tools in Firefox for clues.
-Click the Storage tab, shown in Figure 4-4.
+Navigate to the Storage tab, as shown in Figure 4-4.